 - Status Report — legacy status and error reporting.

-- Time Service — sync time information between resources and the Service
+- Time Services — sync time information between resources and the Service

 - Time Zone — manage time zone settings between resources